 Educating your employees and preparing them for the risks involved in your business is part of the process of running a successful organization.
 But how educated and prepared are you?
 After determining the most likely risks to your bottom line, you’ve educated yourself on the pitfalls and potential traps out there.
 You know, for instance, that if you leave yourself vulnerable to competition invading your physical or online space, you could lose customers to a similar business and product line.
 Preparing everyone for the worst is part of the business of managing risk, but what about you, personally?

-Getting mentally prepared to take on risk is just as important as preparing your stakeholders and employees.
+Getting mentally prepared to take on risks is just as important as preparing your stakeholders and employees.
 As the leader of your small business, there’s no one who can step in and carry your vision forward.
 It’s up to you to manage risk and avoid dangers to your profitability.
 Understanding where those risks can come from is the first step.
 The next is taking action anyway.
 Risk is a part of business, and if you aren’t mentally prepared to take risks, you won’t be successful.
 Meditation, focus exercises, and good nutrition will keep your mind clear and ready to handle difficult situations when they arise.

 Utilize Outside Perspective